PHEN

 When a ticket lands in Done, the docs land in the submitter's inbox and the completion summary lands on the ticket.
 The next similar ask gets a sharper scope because the agent reads its own history.
 Nothing falls off the board.

 Same pipeline runs on phenpedron.com.
 Same taskboard, same agent, same handoff loop.
-I built it for myself first, tuned a copy for BD Performing Arts, and I am ready to do the same for the next team that wants this kind of leverage.
+I built it for myself first, tuned a copy for BD Performing Arts, and I am ready to do the same for the next small team that needs to ship like a full department without the payroll.